Volunteer and community groups in the Wet Tropics region

 Meetings: General meetings are held every two months and management meeting on the last Monday of the month.

-Conservation Volunteers (CV)
+Conservation Volunteers Australia (CVA)

 Working in partnership with other community and government organisations, CV offers a wide variety of volunteer conservation experiences including the Green Army (paid training positions 17-24 year olds).
 Teams are regularly organised to undertake projects, sometimes in remote localities.